randomlines/boxrespond/README.md

 }
 ```

 This will show one child per row as default, and increase to 2, 3 and 6 as the parent grows larger than 200, 400 and 600 respectively.
-All independant of its placement within the main structure.
+All independent of its placement within the main structure.